TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/pump-1.8.md

 - Updated the default Hybrid Pump RPC pool size from 20 to 5 connections in order to reduce default CPU and memory footprint.
 See [Pump configurations]({{< ref "tyk-pump/tyk-pump-configuration/tyk-pump-environment-variables.md#pumpshybridmetarpcpoolsize" >}})
 - Import and use latest [storage library v1.0.5](https://github.com/TykTechnologies/storage/releases/tag/v1.0.5)
 - Updated default MongoDB driver to `mgo`.
 [Follow this guide to update the driver type](https://github.com/TykTechnologies/tyk-pump#driver-type)
 - Pump name is now case-insensitive.
-It will override two or more pumps with same name but in different cases (e.g. “Mongo” / “mongo”)
+It will override two or more pumps with the same name but in different cases (e.g. _Mongo_ / _mongo_)

 ## 1.8